 - 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very little evidence of decadence or mortality.
-Bunch grasses have strong, healthy centers with less than 3 percent mortality and shrubs have few dead stems. - 14.
+Bunch grasses have strong, healthy centers with less than 3 percent mortality and shrubs have few dead stems.
+The exception is the potential for up to 10 percent mortality in the 15-17" PZ and up to 15 percent mortality in the 12-14" PZ of mid and short, warm-season bunch grasses during multi-year drought cycles. - 14.
 Average percent litter cover (%) and depth (in): Plant litter cover is evenly distributed throughout the site and is expected to be 50 to 70 percent.
-Litter depth is expected to be 0.50 to 1.50 inch (1.3 to 3.9 cm).
-Plant litter cover will vary with the length and duration of ponding. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): In the 12-14 inch Precipitation Zone, annual production ranges from 900 to 2,700 pounds per acre on an air dry basis.
-Average annual production is 1,800 pounds per acre under normal precipitation and weather conditions.
+Litter depth is expected to be 0.25 to 0.50 inches (0.65-1.30 cm). - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): In the 12-14" precipitation zone, annual production ranges from 750 to 1750 pounds per acres (air dry basis).
+Average annual production is 1,300 pounds per acre under normal precipitation and weather conditions.